Localization in Khovanov homology: Burnside categories and functors

-We call such a sequence, along with the arrows between $\Sigma^{r_i}F_i$, a {\emph{stable equivalence}} between the stable functors $\Sigma^{q_1}E_1$ and $\Sigma^{q_2}E_2$.
-If the sequence is such that the maps $\eta$ satisfy $\Tot(\eta)$ are chain homotopy equivalences for every choice of degree $\degh\from K \to \ZZ_2$, we call it a $K$-{\emph{equivariant (stable) equivalence}}, and say that $\Sigma^{q_i}E_i$ are $K$-\emph{equivariantly equivalent}.
+We call such a sequence, along with the arrows $\eta,\iota$ between the $(F_i,R_i)$, a $\degh$-{\emph{external stable equivalence}} between the stable functors $(E_1,Q_1)$ and $(E_2,Q_2)$.
+If the sequence is such that the maps $\eta$ satisfy $\Tot_\degh(\eta^H)$ are chain homotopy equivalences for all $\degh\from K \to \ZZ_2$, we call it a $K$-{\emph{equivariant (stable) equivalence}}, and say that $(E_i,Q_i)$ are $K$-\emph{equivariantly equivalent}.
 All external stable equivalences that appear in this paper will be $K$-equivariant. \end{defn}